 Abstract.
-Timed Büchi automata provide a very expressive formalism for expressing requirements of real-time systems.
-Online monitoring of embedded real-time systems can then be achieved by symbolic execution of such automata on the trace observed from the system.
+Online monitoring of embedded real-time systems can be achieved by reduction of an adequate property language, like Metric Interval Temporal Logic, to timed automata and symbolic execution of the resulting automata on the trace observed from the system.
 This direct construction however only is faithful if observation of the trace is immediate in the sense that the monitor can assign exact time stamps to the actions it observes, which is rarely true in practice due to the substantial and fluctuating parametric delays introduced by the circuitry connecting the observed system to its monitoring device.
-We present a purely zone-based online monitoring algorithm, which handles such parametric delays exactly without recurrence to costly verification procedures for parametric timed automata.
-We have implemented our monitoring algorithm on top of the real-time model checking tool UPPAAL, and report on encouraging initial results.
+We present a purely zone-based online monitoring procedure and its implementation which handle such parametric delays exactly without recurrence to costly verification procedures for parametric timed automata.

-Keywords: Monitoring · Timing uncertainty · Timed Büchi Automata.
+Keywords: Monitoring · Timing uncertainty · MITL · Timed Automata.